kotarondo/es7specsim/README.md

 - ES8 compatibility for Module Name Space Exotic Object.
 - ES8 compatibility for RegExp.
 - ES8 compatible ToIndex() is used in index conversions.
+- ES8 compatibility for Date.prototype.toString() called on non-Object.